unageek/kigumi/README.md

 ## Technical details

-The following conditions must be satisfied so that Boolean operations work properly.
-If some are not met, the result is undefined (may emit warnings, crash, or fail silently).
+Boundary meshes must satisfy the following conditions for Boolean operations to work properly.
+If any of these conditions are not met, the result is undefined and may emit warnings, crash, or fail silently.

-1. Boundary meshes must not have degenerate (zero-area) faces.
+1. Meshes must not have degenerate (zero-area) faces.
-1. Boundary meshes must not self-intersect, i.e., every pair of distinct faces must meet one of the following
+1. Meshes must not self-intersect, i.e., every pair of distinct faces must meet one of the following conditions:
-   conditions:
     - They share an edge but do not intersect elsewhere.
     - They share a vertex but do not intersect elsewhere.
     - They do not intersect at all.
-1. Open boundary meshes must be clipped with a common convex region.
+1. Open meshes must be clipped with a common convex region.

 Additional notes: